yashgoyal0110/Identity-Reconciliation-/README.md

 ├── routes/
 │   └── route.js               # Defines the API routes using the router object
 │
+├── node_modules/              # Dependency folder (excluded from Git via .gitignore) │
 ├── server.js                  # Entry point of the application
-├── db.js                      # Database connection and credentials
 ├── package.json               # Project dependencies and scripts
 ├── package-lock.json          # Auto-generated file for exact dependency versions
-└── .env                       # Environment variables (not included in version control)
+├── .env                       # Environment variables (not included in version control) └── .gitignore                 # Specifies files and folders to be excluded from Git
 ```